- WHO WE ARE

 “This urgency must also extend to other Indigenous communities in regional and rural areas if we are to truly close the gap in educational outcomes for Aboriginal and Torres Strait Islander children.”

-Community member Toru Atiola has tried to keep one of her children in early education, however this involves travelling 190km both ways to get to the nearest centre.
+Community member Toru Atiola, who has tried to keep one of her children in early education, expressed the struggle she faces involving travelling 190km both ways to get to the nearest centre.

 “I know I would have loved to have studied part-time or even got a part-time job, but it just wasn’t an option for us here in Ti Tree.
 Having a childcare centre would be so beneficial to a lot of families here.”